 Whiplash is a common injury.
 This means that insurers may believe they already know what your case is worth, and they may assume that since most cases of whiplash are minor and temporary, yours will be as well.
 However, it is important not to make any admissions to the insurer without first consulting your own lawyer.
 An experienced personal injury attorney can fully explore the damages you may have incurred as a result of whiplash.
 For example, you may be able to recover both economic and noneconomic damages in connection with your whiplash injuries.

 Among the economic damages you may be able to recover are medical bills, lost income, household services, out-of-pocket expenses, and property damage.
 You may also be able to recover noneconomic damages for pain and suffering and loss of enjoyment of activities.
 These damages are more subjective.
 For example, for someone who participates in athletic endeavors in his or her spare time, whiplash may cause a significant loss of enjoyment.Discuss Your Injury Claim with a Los Angeles Lawyer

-At Sharifi Firm, PLC, our experienced Los Angeles injury attorneys can help victims seek damages for whiplash and other serious forms of harm.
+At Sharifi Firm, APC, our experienced Los Angeles injury attorneys can help victims seek damages for whiplash and other serious forms of harm.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation if you need a car accident attorney or guidance with any other type of personal injury claim.
 We also represent people in Rancho Cucamonga, Temecula, Riverside, and San Bernardino, among other Southern California cities.